Pi-Hole Review

 just about any old hardware with a Linux operating system will work.
 You can use a Pi, an old

 desktop, laptop, or even go with a NUC or another mini pc.
-Some users have also installed it in a
+Some users have also installed it in

-the installation.
-I initially picked Raspberry PI OS,
+initially picked Raspberry PI

 but I have also used Mint